yuliu96/leonardo/docs/installation.rst

     pip install leonardo_toolset`[napari]`

 Leonardo has now been tested on Linux and Windows and might has issue on macOS.

+#.
+2. To use Leonardo with GPU:
+Setup Pytorch according to your own system setting, following the official guideline: https://pytorch.org/get-started/locally/
+Instaall leonardo_toolset following the instructions in option 1.

 .. toggle::